reaster/schema-gen/README.md

 ```
 ### Running the Generators in your IDE

 For code generator development work, you'll want to run the target language gen class (JavaGen, KotlinGen, SwiftGen) directly.
-If you place your project (say, kotlin-atom) in the same parent directory as [schema-gen](https://github.com/reaster/schema-gen), you can hard-code your configuration in the [KotlinGen](https://github.com/reaster/schema-gen/blob/master/src/main/groovy/com/javagen/schema/kotlin/KotlinGen.groovy) constructor as follows:
+There are three main launcher classes you can adpot for this purpose (JavaGenMain, KotlinGenMain, SwiftGenMain).
+If you place your project (say, java-atom) in the same parent directory as [schema-gen](https://github.com/reaster/schema-gen), you can hard-code your configuration in the [JavaGenMain](https://github.com/reaster/schema-gen/blob/master/src/main/groovy/com/javagen/schema/java/JavaGenMain.groovy) class as follows:
 ```
-KotlinGen()
+class JavaGenMain extends JavaGen
 {
-    ...
+    def initAtom()
+    {
-    schemaURL = new URL('file:../kotlin-atom/src/main/resources/atom.xsd')
+        schemaURL = new URL('file:../java-atom/src/main/resources/atom.xsd')
-    srcDir = new File('../kotlin-atom/src/main/kotlin-gen')
+        srcDir = new File('../java-atom/src/main/java-gen')
+        packageName = 'org.w3.atom.java'
+        addSuffixToEnumClass = null
+        anyPropertyName = 'text'
     }

+    JavaGenMain()
+    {
+        super()
+        initAtom()
+    }

+    static void main(String[] args) {
+        new JavaGenMain().gen()
+    }
+}
 ```
-Then you can point your IDE at KotlinGen in the  [schema-gen](https://github.com/reaster/schema-gen) project and the generated code will be put in your kotlin-atom project.
+Then you can point your IDE at JavaGenMain in the  [schema-gen](https://github.com/reaster/schema-gen) project and the generated code will be put in your java-atom project.
+See [schema-gen-examples/java-atom](https://github.com/reaster/schema-gen-examples/tree/master/java-atom) for working atom.xsd and xml.xsd files.

 #### Configuration
 The code generator is designed to be highly customizable.
 In particular, how it names classes, properties, and enumerations is all encoded in configurable properties and lambdas.
 Here is a sampling of the properties that can be overridden in the `Gen` base class: